kilofox/kohana/system/guide/kohana/config.md

 # Configuration

-By default, Kohana is setup to load configuration values from [config files](files/config) in the cascading filesystem.
+By default, Kohana is set up to load configuration values from [config files](files/config) in the cascading filesystem.
 However, it is very easy to adapt it to load config values in other locations/formats.